magento/devdocs/src/cloud/project/new-relic.md

 -  **Apdex scores**—Evaluate performance and create alerts that identify issues and notify you when they occur, such as site performance affected by a flash sale or web event.
 See [Apdex score].
 -  **Adobe-generated alert policies**–Monitor application and infrastructure performance using alert policies that monitor key performance indicators like apdex score, disk space, and error rate based on industry best practices.
 See [Monitor performance using alerts](#monitor-performance-with-alert-policies).

-Your {{site.data.var.ece}} account includes the software for the New Relic APM service along with a license key.
+Your {{site.data.var.ece}} project includes the software for the New Relic APM service along with a license key.
 You do not need to purchase or install any additional software.

 ## New Relic Infrastructure

 {{site.data.var.ece}} Pro projects include the [New Relic Infrastructure (NRI)][New Relic infrastructure] service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.
-This service is available only on Production environments.
+This service is available on Production and Staging environments.

 {:.bs-callout-info}
 For Pro accounts, if New Relic APM is not installed on the Staging and Production environments or New Relic Infrastructure is not available in the Production environment, submit a [support ticket]({{ site.baseurl }}/cloud/trouble/trouble.html) to request installation.